frobware/autoprat/README.md

---author-substring <text> Filter by author (substring match) --label <label>         Filter by label (prefix with ! to negate) --failing-ci            Only PRs with failing CI --needs-approve         Only PRs missing 'approved' label --needs-lgtm            Only PRs missing 'lgtm' label --needs-ok-to-test      Only PRs with 'needs-ok-to-test' label
+--author-substring <text> Filter by author (substring match) --label <label>         Filter by label (prefix with ! to negate) --failing-ci            Only PRs with failing CI --failing-check <name>  Only PRs where specific CI check is failing (exact match) --needs-approve         Only PRs missing 'approved' label --needs-lgtm            Only PRs missing 'lgtm' label --needs-ok-to-test      Only PRs with 'needs-ok-to-test' label